-- Day 1: Meet in the lobby of Glacier Park Lodge at 9:00am for introductions, a review of course goals and itinerary.
+- Day 1: Meet in the lobby of Ramada Inn in Golden, BC at 9:30 am (local time) for introductions, a review of course goals and itinerary.
 This day will be spent in the classroom where we will discuss advanced avalanche theory and forecasting.
+We rent space at the Ramada Inn for the classroom day.

 Curriculum